-In an HDD or the hard disk drive, the data is stored on both sides of platters.
+In an HDD or hard disk drive, the data is stored on both sides of platters.
 A head in the HDD writes data in form of blocks on these platters.
 While storing the data files, OS may scatter the blocks belonging to one file on different blocks that may not reside on same platter.
 This concept of file storage in an OS is called fragmentation.
-Reading the data files that are located on different locations within a hard disk or on the platter will be time consuming.
+Reading the data files that are located in different locations within a hard disk or on the platter will be time-consuming.
 It can affect the overall processing speed of the computer.

-To tackle the problem of enhanced time while accessing file, defragmentation is done.
-It is a process which moves the data blocks of files in sequential order so that the file accessing time reduces.
-In the process, the storage space and data processing speed are also optimized.
-Defragmentation of computer also resolves other issues like increased booting time, application freezing and random crashes.
+To tackle the problem of enhanced time while accessing files, defragmentation is done.
+It is a process that moves the data blocks of files in sequential order so that the file accessing time reduces.
+In the process, the storage space and data processing speed is also optimized.
+Defragmentation of computers also resolves other issues like increased booting time, application freezing, and random crashes.

 Unlike HDD, Solid State Device (SSD) does not have rotating platters.
 I have explained the difference between HDD and SSD in an earlier article.
 SSD which is an electronics memory does NOT require defragmentation irrespective of any OS used.
 Microsoft also warns against damaging of SSD in case of defragmentation.